 9. Balance Between Work and Life:

 The employees are willing and sometimes forced to be more productive.
-As a result, they are demanding initiatives like flexible scheduling, work from home, timely leaves, and more in order to maintain proper work-life balance.
+As a result, they demand initiatives.
+Which are like flexible scheduling, work from home, timely leaves, and more to maintain a proper work-life balance.

-If employees will feel distracted from their families or socializing events then they will never be able to perform productively at the workplace.
-It is because such occasions reduce the employee stress and support them to achieve their professional as well as personal goals.
+If employees feel distracted by their families or socializing events, then they will never be able to perform productively.
+It’s because such occasions reduce the employee stress and support them to achieve their professional as well as personal goals.

-Employers by choice must offer timely feedback to employees about their growth prospects, achievements, performance, and fields that need improvement on a regular basis.
+Employers by choice must offer timely feedback to employees about their growth prospects, achievements, performance, and fields that need improvement regularly.

 Offering employees with feedback is one of the powerful forms of employee recognition.
 The recognition must be regular, reinforce positivity, target real success, and must be as per the desired behavior.

 If an employer of choice is favoring someone, then he will not be able to retain the most productive employees.
 Employers need to make fair decisions and apply policies that treat all employees equally with the same consideration and regard.
 This will also make the workplace friendlier and healthier place to work.

 According to the study from Mckinsey Consulting, the potential to attract and retain the finest talents will offer a business with an incomparable competitive advantage.
 Hence, if you want your business to avail unmatched success and unbeatable growth then you must become an employer of choice.